SEND

 SPECIAL NEEDS SUPPORT (SEN SUPPORT or Wave 2)

 Children who are experiencing significant and on-going difficulties with one or more areas of their education, (despite the “boosting” support given at the EI stage), will move onto further levels of support.
-The Wiltshire Graduated Response will be used to guide staff into next steps for your child.
+A graduated response will continue to be used to guide staff into next steps for your child.

 “How will I know?”

-If your child requires an Individual Education Plan (IEP) you will be invited to come and discuss your child’s IEP and progress each long term.
+If your child requires an Individual Education Plan (IEP) you will be invited to discuss your child’s IEP be given a copy.

 Some children's needs may be specifically surrounding behaviour and in these instances, an IBP (Individual Behaviour Plan) may be put in place with small targets to work on however based specifically around behavioural needs.

-All children at this level of support also have a Pupil Passport.
-This is a child-centred one-page Profile written (as much as possible) from the child’s voice within the school environment.
+All children at this level of support also have a One Page Profile.
+This is a child-centred document written (as much as possible) from the child’s voice within the school environment.
 This gives all staff who work with your child an overview of your child’s needs at a glance.

 FORMAL STATUTORY ASSESSMENT (EDUCATION AND HEALTH CARE PLAN also known as Wave 3)

-In a few circumstances, a child’s needs may be severe and on-going and they may require the assistance and guidance of the Local Authority to assess their needs more formally.
+In a few circumstances, a child’s needs may be severe, multiple and on-going and they may require the assistance and guidance of the Local Authority to assess their needs more formally.

 Adaptations to the curriculum and learning environment